davidegat/AIRCBot/README.md

 1. **Connection Issues:**
    - Ensure server and port are correct.
    - Check your internet connection.
-   - Check your firewall and/or vpn.
+   - Check your firewall and/or VPN.
-   - You managed to use TOR?
-Enter a .onion server, regular servers have you banned.
+   - Using TOR?
+Enter a .onion server; regular servers may have you banned.

 2. **Authentication Fails:**
-   - Verify correct password is entered.
+   - Verify the correct password is entered.
    - Wait if temporarily blocked.
    - Hope if ignored for the session.
-   - Restart the bot to reset blocks and ignores, if you are the Master.
+   - Restart the bot to reset blocks and ignores if you are the master.

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
-A warning should be issued in the bot console if local API is unreachable.
+A warning should be issued in the bot console if the local API is unreachable.
-      - NOTE: To use a different endpoint for local LLMs, just customize the LLM_ENDPOINT variable on top of code (see code comments).
+      - NOTE: To use a different endpoint for local LLMs, just customize the LLM_ENDPOINT variable on top of the code (see code comments).
-   - If you modified the code to support external API, check if your endpoint and parameters are correct for your model.
+   - If you modified the code to support an external API, check if your endpoint and parameters are correct for your model.
    - If you modified the system prompt, try adapting it to get better answers.

-4. **Strange(r) Things
+4. **Strange(r) Things**
-   - Replies quality and length depend upon which model you are usings, and relative settings, not by this program.
+   - Reply quality and length depend upon which model you are using and relative settings, not on this program.
-   - Included prompt is generally ok, you may want to change it to experiment different results.
+   - The included prompt is generally okay; you may want to change it to experiment with different results.
-   - Also try using different models and settings for different results.
+   - Also, try using different models and settings for different results.
-   - Keep values low on your LLM (or parameters into code if using external API): short response (100-150tk), short context (2000-300), not too much temperature (0.55-0.65).
+   - Keep values low on your LLM (or parameters in the code if using an external API): short response (100-150 tokens), short context (2000-300), not too much temperature (0.55-0.65).

 ---